w3c/trace-context/trace_state/HTTP_HEADER_FORMAT_RATIONALE.md

-#  Trace Context Extended HTTP Header Format Rationale
+#  Trace State HTTP Header Format Rationale

 This document provides rationale for the decisions made for the `Trace-State` header format.